csteinmetz1/Cinuosity/README.md

 npm install
 ```

-Create a keys.js file with your API app details and save it in the root directory.
+Create a keys.js file with your API app details and save it in the root directory
 ```
 // Spotify API keys
 module.exports = {